 We walked along for a while and came to a huge two axle truck stuck in the mud up to its chassis.
 The driver and his helpers were all over it chattering and deliberating in the Kikuyu language which I could not understand.
-The truck was way overloaded with bags of charcoal, a local commodity that make the Kikuyu good money when transported to the capital city Nairobi.
+The truck was way overloaded with bags of charcoal, a local commodity that made the Kikuyu good money when transported to the capital city of Nairobi.
 The men were obviously agitated with the mud and each other.
 I looked at the little man, my new companion, and he had a concerned expression on his face.
 Hmmm, what does that mean?

 Now, I need to explain something.
 The Mau Mau Emergency, a terrorist uprising, had lasted from about 1952 to 1957.
 During that time a gang of Kikuyus called Mau Mau had grown to huge numbers and had tried to terrorize the British so they would leave Kenya.
 The British rose to the occasion and fought off the rebellion.
 Many Africans who refused to take the Mau Mau oath were killed by their own people, including many Christian Kikuyus.
 Also, the Mau Mau killed a fair number of British farmers in the Kenya Highlands.

 Rift Valley Academy, where I went to school, was right dead center in Mau Mau territory, and we were guarded by a troop of the King's African Rifles and lived behind barbed wire and bamboo pungi sticks.
 You can read more about this frightful era HERE at this journal.

 The photo shows Mau Mau terrorists who were caught by the King's African Rifles soldiers.